-It’s also not easy to imagine the huge corporate interests (what Sanders calls the “donor class”) that hold sway over US politics allowing someone as radical as the Vermont Senator to take power at the executive level—or at least doing nothing to stop him as he advances towards it.
+It is, in addition, difficult to imagine the huge corporate interests that hold sway over US politics (what Sanders calls the “donor class”) allowing someone as radical as the Vermont Senator to take power at the executive level—or at least doing nothing to stop him as he advances towards it.

 “Who knows whether that would matter?
 It might just validate Sanders’ narrative more.
 But I think the biggest obstacles will be open institutional hostility since name recognition isn’t really a problem for him anymore.”

-In addition, millennials—the fundamental core of the Bernie base—now represent the single largest age cohort within the American electorate and are, on average, more likely to support Sanders than more conventional Clintonian Democrats such as Biden, Booker, and Gillibrand.
+In addition, millennials—the fundamental core of the Bernie base—now represent the single largest age cohort within the American electorate and are, on average, more likely to support Sanders than centrist Democrats such as Biden, Booker, and Gillibrand.

 “Sanders is a full social democrat who does not believe that the interests of the vast majority of people are the same as the interests of those with economic power who have driven policy and doctrine [in the US] for decades.”

 None of this means that Sanders is going to seize the Democratic nomination, much less make it all the way to the White House.